DEGIRO vs Saxo Bank

 ✅ Choose DEGIRO if…

-• You buy UCITS ETFs manually once a month or less.
+• You buy UCITS ETFs manually once a month and don’t need automation.

 • You don’t need savings plans, cash interest, or managed portfolios.